We are limiting the number of people in the building and scheduling so that as few people as possible will cross paths with one another.

 We are requesting that patients not bring anyone else along to your visit.
 Our waiting area will be closed.
 If a caretaker or support person is absolutely necessary, they will be asked to accompany the patients to the treatment room or to wait outside the building.

 As conditions change in our larger community, we may add to or alter these procedures.
-We will do our best to keep up to date with the changing CDC recommendations.
 We realize this may seem overwhelming- your practitioner will be here to help you every step of the way.
 Please know we are taking these precautions to keep us all well and safe

 In past articles, I’ve covered